 Intended learning outcomes

-• provide an introduction to the knowledge and skills required to effectively represent the figure both from direct observation and through further studio based experimentation;
+- demonstrate an understanding of, and productively apply, the knowledge and skills required to effectively represent the figure from direct observation of life models, and through further studio-based experimentation;

 On completing this subject students will be able to: